tyonek/EmailApp/README.md

 - Allows for an alternate email to be associated with the account
 - Generates a random 8 digit password
 - Generates a mailbox capacity of 250 mb
--There are 4 Department types:
+- There are 4 Department types:
   1. Sales
   2. Development
   3. Accounting